 When is the Best Time for Whey Protein

-The optimal time to consume protein for optimal muscle growth is a widely-debated topic.
+The optimal time to consume whey protein for muscle protein synthesis is a widely-debated topic.

-Gym Goers often suggest taking a protein supplement 30–60 minutes after exercise.
+Gym Goers often suggest taking a whey protein concentrate or supplement 30–60 minutes after exercise.
 This is said to be the perfect time for getting the most out of a whey protein supplement and is often called the “anabolic window.”

 If you train in a fasted state (like before eating breakfast), taking whey protein immediately after a workout may be beneficial because you haven’t consumed any protein since before bedtime.